tkriik/apathy/README.md

   * The more calls an endpoint has, the larger the node.
   * The more hits an edge has, the thicker the line between two nodes.
+  * The `in` percentage tells how many of all the requests in the log ended up at that node, while the absolute count is in parentheses.
+  * The `out` percentage tells how many of the `in` requests continued to other nodes, while the absolute count is in parentheses.
+  * The edge percentage tells how common that edge is in the whole log, with the absolute edge count in parentheses.
+  * Below the edge percentage is the average duration for that edge, in seconds.
   * Edge lines from a lower depth node to an equal or higher depth node are solid, while those from a higher depth node to a lower depth one are dashed.